 One of the first questions I’m usually asked by a homeowner is, “What do I have to do to get my house ready to sell?”

-The homeowner is usually startled by answer, which is: “Nothing.”
+They usually startled by my answer, which is: “Absolutely nothing.”

 I mean it.
 There is no reason at all that we cannot sell your house just as it is at this very moment.
 Somebody will still buy it, and love it, and not care if the kitchen is green and you never got around to repairing that cracked window pane.